Brycenvn/Brycenvn/README.md

 #### Introduction
-- 👋 Hi, I’m Chau.
+- 👋 Hi, This is the repo of BrycenVN.
-- 👀 This repo is where I store all information about source code as well as documents about projects during my time working at BrycenVN company.
+- 👀 This repo is used to store all information about source code as well as documents related to ML/MLOps projects.

 #### Project 1: Object Counting